TEACHING YOUNG MEN AND WOMEN THE FIELD OF AVIATION

 FAA Certified Flight Instructor, Commercial Instrument Pilot's Certificate, Advanced Ground School Instrument Instructor

-Commercial Instrument Pilot's Certificate.
-Member of NYPD Aviation Unit with over 1400 hours of flight time
+Commercial Instrument Pilot's Certificate with over 2000 hours of flight time

-Commercial Pilot's Certificate, New York Chapter President of Black Pilots of America, Member of NYPD Aviation Unit,
+Commercial Pilot's Certificate, New York Chapter President of Black Pilots of America

 Providing support for the team and vital to the smooth-running of the operation.